 Phthalates, endometriosis, and neuroinflammation– Phthalates are a large class of chemical compounds used to improve the properties of plastic products as well as some personal care products.
 These products have become a huge public health concern with detrimental effects on reproductive and even neurological functions.
 Endometriosis affects 6-10% of women of reproductive age or 35-50% of women experiencing chronic pelvic pain.
 Moreover, recent studies have suggested a correlation between women with endometriosis and phthalate exposure.
-The details of how endocrine disrupting chemicals may lead to endometriosis are still unclear.
-Due to the large role estrogen plays in the disease of endometriosis our lab has developed a mouse model to study endocrine disrupting chemicals as potential instigators of endometriosis in women.
+The details of how endocrine-disrupting chemicals may lead to endometriosis are still unclear.
+Due to the large role estrogen plays in the disease of endometriosis our lab has developed a mouse model to study endocrine-disrupting chemicals as potential instigators of endometriosis in women.
 Using a surgical model, we are implementing in vitro and in vitro studies to further characterize the toxicity of these phthalates on the uterus.
 We are also looking at the connection between chronic visceral inflammation caused by this disease and its effect on the brain specifically looking at microglia, the immune cells of the brain.
 In this study, we explore the effects of phthalates more specifically di(2-ethylhexyl)phthalate (DEHP) in exacerbation of neuroinflammation in a mouse model of endometriosis.

-Images: Iba1 (ionized calcium-binding adapter molecule 1) expression in hypothalamus of mice with endometriosis and/or phthalate exposure.
+Images: Iba1 (ionized calcium-binding adapter molecule 1) expression in the hypothalamus of mice with endometriosis and/or phthalate exposure.

-Phthalates and gastrointestinal system – Very little is know about the effects phthalates have on the gastrointestinal system.
+Phthalates and gastrointestinal system – Very little is known about the effects phthalates have on the gastrointestinal system.
 Recent studies have suggested phthalates like di-isononyl phthalate (DiNP) can cause inflammatory changes in the colon of mice.
-We are currently exploring the effect of di(2-ethylhexyl) phthalate (DEHP) on colon and ileum of mice exposed to DEHP sub-chronically.
-We are specifically looking at the markers of cell proliferation, mucus production, and some immune cells; these factors play an important role in regulating the immune environment and maintaining the integrity of intestines.
+We are currently exploring the effect of di(2-ethylhexyl) phthalate (DEHP) on the colon and ileum of mice exposed to DEHP sub-chronically.
+We are specifically looking at the markers of cell proliferation, mucus production, and some immune cells; these factors play an important role in regulating the immune environment and maintaining the integrity of the intestines.

 Images: Colon tissue of mice exposed to DEHP or corn oil stained with markers for cell proliferation, mucus production, and immune cell infiltration.

 Basigin and embryo implantation – Basigin is a glycoprotein that appears in oncology literature as an important factor in tumor growth and metastasis.
-It plays a key role in tissue reorganization and angiogenesis in tumors, and these properties also make it important during implantation of the embryo and subsequent placentation.
+It plays a key role in tissue reorganization and angiogenesis in tumors, and these properties also make it important during the implantation of the embryo and subsequent placentation.
 Our lab has developed a basigin knock-out mouse line to study the role of basigin in early embryo development and implantation.
 Using our conditional basigin knockout model we have found that loss of basigin expression in uterine cells leads to loss of receptivity in the uterine epithelium and markedly reduced decidualization in the uterine stroma, as well as reduced angiogenesis.
 We are now pursuing further studies to determine the molecular signaling pathways involved in the mechanisms by which basigin regulates implantation and early placental development.